About Little Window Acupuncture & Chinese Medicine

 Herbal medicine

 What are herbs?!
-No, I’m not talking about the rosemary and thyme that you add to your soups, but the East Asian traditional understanding of herbal substances.
-Countless times I have had friends and family exclaim ‘I don’t get it!
-Herbs are leaves and stuff, but you’ve got bits of rock and fruit and twigs and oh my gosh is that a bug?!
-Argh!’
+No, we’re not talking about the rosemary and thyme that you might be used to adding to your soups, but the East Asian traditional understanding of herbal substances.

-When we are referring to Chinese medicine, we need to expand our western understanding of the English language.
-The first record of the Chinese Materia Medica (Shen Nong Bencao Jing 神農本草經) was compiled in around 200CE, and our translation of ‘herbs’ typically refers to the medicinal substances found in those texts.
+When we are referring to Chinese medicine, we need to expand our western understanding of the English terminology of herbs.
+The first record of the Chinese Materia Medica (Shen Nong Bencao Jing 神農本草經) was compiled in around 200CE, and our translation of ‘herbs’ typically refers to the medicinal substances found in those texts - which may include herbs, flowers, roots and minerals.

-Herbs may be prescribed as pills, capsules, granules or in their crude form.
-Granules are typically dissolved in hot water and drunk as a tea (or as an espresso, as I like to advise my patients!) and crude herbs are boiled up like a broth.
+Herbs may be prescribed as pills, capsules, powders, granules or in their raw form.
+Granules are typically dissolved in hot water and drunk as a tea (or as an espresso, as I like to advise my patients!) and raw herbs are boiled up like a broth.
 More information about administration and costs involved can be found here.

 Acupuncture

-Acupuncture is the practice of inserting fine needles (thinner than a single hair in some cases!) into specific points along meridians or channel pathways.
-These pathways were developed over 2000 years ago and involve a network that is understood to be closely linked with our biomedical understanding of fascia and connective tissue.
+Acupuncture is the practice of inserting fine needles into specific points along meridians or channel pathways.
+These pathways were developed over 2000 years ago and involve a network that is understood to be closely linked with our western understanding of fascia and connective tissue.

 Acupuncture requires a minimum four-year university qualification and is a vastly different science and art from the modern practice of dry needling, which is based on trigger point therapy.
-The style of acupuncture I used is based in primary channels theory, with extensive postgraduate training in the Master Tung acupuncture system, which was made famous in the 1960s for its management in pain disorders – you might find that we are needling areas of the body that seem far away from your main complaint, however this simply demonstrates the vast complexities of the internal networks within our own bodies.
+The primary style of acupuncture used at Little Window is based in Traditional Chinese medicine primary channels theory, with our practitioners experienced in extensive postgraduate training in other acupuncture systems.

-In my practice I use the highest quality stainless steel needles manufactured by Seirin and Balance in Japan, both of which are known for their smooth insertion and minimal pain.
+Little Window uses the highest quality single-use sterile stainless steel needles manufactured by Seirin and Balance in Japan, both of which are known for their smooth insertion and minimal pain.

 Ancillary techniques